-There are three types of Complaints:
+There are four types of interactions with Property Owners:

-- The first is from a property owner demanding an immediate reversal of a district or ARB action and installation of their desired results. - The second is from a property owner expecting the Liaison Office to be the advocate in their challenge of a district or ARB action. - The third is from an upset property owner who is unhappy with their dealing with the district or ARB but want to understand why the district or ARB has denied their desired results.
+- The first is from Property Owners needing help with how to work with the district and/or the ARB. - The second is from a Property Owner demanding an immediate reversal of a district or ARB action and installation of their desired results. - The third is from a Property Owner expecting the Liaison Office to be their advocate in challenging district or ARB action. - The fourth is from an upset Property Owner who is unhappy with their dealing with the district or ARB but want to understand why the district or ARB has denied their desired results.